terence-lim/data-science-notes/README.md

 ## Data Science Study Notes

-Inspired by the suggested readings for the
+Inspired by the suggested readings and syllabi for the

 - [Financial Data Professional](./fdp,pdf) exam\*, by FDP Institute, CAIA Association.